loadster/loadster-sdk-java/README.md

 This is the Java SDK for the Loadster Workbench API.
 As a desktop application, Loadster Workbench might not be the most obvious candidate to provide a REST API but we've had customer requests for better remote and programmatic access to certain features so this is where to start!

+To learn about how to use the SDK with Loadster Workbench, see [The Loadster Workbench API](http://www.loadsterperformance.com/documentation/api/).

 Philosophy
 ----------
 While the API itself has RESTful semantics, this SDK is more about giving you what it takes to get things done fast.
 The SDK will end up feeling a lot more procedural than resource-based.